Namecheap vs Hostinger 2026: Which Web Host Actually Wins?

 - Cloudflare integration built-in at the DNS level

-Look, Hostinger's LiteSpeed implementation is my favorite underappreciated advantage in this whole comparison.
-LiteSpeed with LSCache can serve WordPress pages 3-5x faster than an equivalent Apache/Nginx setup under real-world load conditions — and they've got it running on shared hosting, which is rare.
-Most hosts reserve that kind of performance infrastructure for VPS tiers.
+Here's the deal: Hostinger's LiteSpeed setup is my favorite underrated advantage in this whole comparison.
+LiteSpeed with LSCache can serve WordPress pages 3-5x faster than Apache or Nginx under real-world load — and they've got it running on shared hosting, which is pretty rare.
+Most hosts save that kind of performance tech for their VPS tiers.

 Pricing